 Get Off Your Seat

-When you keep sitting in your seat, you’re quite comfortable and not really putting much effort into pedalling.
+When you keep sitting in your seat, you’re quite comfortable and not really putting much effort into pedaling.
 The result is your leg muscles have less work to do, and they only get toned quite a bit.
 Getting off your seat will allow your calf muscles to build up which could turn out to be a great fitness achievement.
 This study shows the greater benefits of cycling and how calf muscles get stronger with cycling.

-Moreover, as difficult and challenging it is, you’ll feel it is more adventurous and entertaining too, and it will be an amazing journey for you.
+Moreover, as difficult and challenging as it is, you’ll feel it is more adventurous and entertaining too, and it will be an amazing journey ahead.

 You always have to put in additional effort when cycling uphill as you’re riding against the natural gravitational pull.
 The gravity will pull you downwards as you try to climb.